Errare-humanum-est/CMurphi/MURPHI.md

 4. The description of a design may not be consistent with what is actually implemented.

 5. Murphi may have bugs that cause errors to be overlooked.

 In short, Murphi is totally inadequate for guaranteeing that there are no errors; however, it is sometimes effective for discovering errors that are difficult to detect by other means.

-B.  Courtesy
+## Courtesy

 Our motivation in distributing this software freely is to encourage others to evaluate its effectiveness on a wider range of applications